pakastin/frzr/README.md

     // easiest way:
     items.push({title: 'Hello world'})
-    mounted2.update(items)
+    mounted2.update()

-    // ..or like this: (note that this method replaces items, because are not strictly equal) mounted2.update([
+    // ..or like this: (note though that this method replaces items, because are not strictly equal) mounted2.update([
       {title: 'Hello you'},
       {title2: 'Hello world'}